ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/basic/helloworld/README.md

-# Hello World Tutorial
+# Tutorial: Hello World

 ## Description

 In this tutorial, you will learn how to build a very simple batch application to process a flat file.
-We will process text records containing tweets and print them out to the console.
+We will read text records containing tweets and print them out to the console.
 Here are the `tweets.csv` file:

 ```
 id,user,message